ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 raw-value-group:

-: A measurement in the form of a byte string that can come with a corresponding bitmask defining the relevance of each bit in the byte string as a measurement.
+: A measurement in the form of a byte string that can come with a corresponding bit mask defining the relevance of each bit in the byte string as a measurement.

 comid.mac-addr: